Nutrien Ltd. (NTR): These Numbers Show Where NYSE:NTR Stock Is Going Next

 Sponsored

-The stock witnessed a -12.30% gain in the last 1 month and extending the period to 3 months gives it a 4.02%, and is -6.95% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.01% over the week and 4.37% over the month.
+The stock witnessed a -6.00% gain in the last 1 month and extending the period to 3 months gives it a 0.97%, and is 6.37% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.46% over the week and 4.20% over the month.

 Nutrien Ltd. (NTR) Analyst Forecasts